UnGuZartex/Blockr/Documentation/UseCases.md

 3d.
 When the block which has been executed last is the end of a loop block
  1. The system unhighlights this block.
- 2. The system system chooses the loop block as next block to execute.
+ 2. The system chooses the loop block as next block to execute.

 4a.
 When the block doesn't affect the robot's state
  1. The system doesn't change the robot's state in the Game World.